-The dedicated campaign bank account must only be used to pay for campaign expenses relating to a local government election.
+The dedicated campaign bank account must only be used to pay for electoral expenditure relating to a local government election.

-All campaign expenses including electoral expenditure must be paid from the dedicated campaign bank account and only in the following ways:
+All electoral expenditure must be paid from the dedicated bank account, and only in the following ways:

 - via an electronic funds transfer - using a debit card that withdraws the payment directly from the account - using cash withdrawn from the account (provided the amount withdrawn does not exceed the amount to be paid, rounded up to the nearest amount an ATM can dispense, if applicable).